bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Web-Developer-Resource-List-Part-4.md

 -   <span id="5f57"><a href="https://github.com/sindresorhus/lazy-value" class="markup--anchor markup--li-anchor">lazy-value</a>: Create a lazily evaluated value</span>
 -   <span id="d14f"><a href="https://github.com/planttheidea/fast-equals" class="markup--anchor markup--li-anchor">fast-equals</a>: A blazing fast equality comparison, either shallow or deep</span>
 -   <span id="c771"><a href="https://github.com/planttheidea/fast-copy" class="markup--anchor markup--li-anchor">fast-copy</a>: A blazing fast deep object copier</span>
--   <span id="4850"><a href="https://github.com/stipsan/compute-scroll-into-view" class="markup--anchor markup--li-anchor">compute-scroll-into-view</a>: Utility for calculating what should be scrolled, how it's scrolled is up to you</span>
+-   <span id="4850"><a href="https://github.com/stipsan/compute-scroll-into-view" class="markup--anchor markup--li-anchor">compute-scroll-into-view</a>: Utility for calculating what should be scrolled, how it’s scrolled is up to you</span>
 -   <span id="a7f4"><a href="https://github.com/lukeed/arr" class="markup--anchor markup--li-anchor">arr</a>: A collection of tiny, highly performant Array.prototype alternatives</span>
 -   <span id="4622"><a href="https://github.com/fuhton/timedstorage" class="markup--anchor markup--li-anchor">timedstorage</a>: A library for storing and expiring objects in window.localstorage</span>
 -   <span id="007a"><a href="https://github.com/stevemao/left-pad" class="markup--anchor markup--li-anchor">left-pad</a>: String left pad</span>